 The Traverse incorporates a heart rate monitor that indicates your heart rate and calculates your calories burned more accurately.
 To work, you will need to purchase a Suunto heart rate monitor (Smart Sensor).

 Convenient if you hike or run with a smartphone, the Traverse notifies you of your incoming calls and SMS.

 The Suunto Traverse is waterproof up to 100 meters.
 It can, therefore, be used for swimming or diving.
 It also offers a stopwatch function and a countdown function.

 Good to know

 Movescount is a sports community and a platform available on PC and smartphones.
-It allows you to personalize your watch, analyze your routes and track your progress via a sports log, create your routes and upload them to your watch, create training plans, download, and even create your applications to run on the watch!
+It allows you to personalize your watch, analyze your routes, track your progress via a sports log, create your routes, upload them to your watch, create training plans, download, and even create your applications to run on the watch!

 The interface is quite user-friendly and intuitive.
 A dashboard provides a global view of the statistics (distance traveled, total time, calories burned, cumulative height difference).

-For each outing, a large counter displays the distance traveled, and a table of results: distance, average speed, altitude difference (ascent and descent), duration of ascent and descent, duration.
+A large counter displays the distance traveled for each outing and a table of results: distance, average speed, altitude difference (ascent and descent), duration of ascent and descent, duration.
 The route traveled is displayed on a Google map (map or satellite view).
 A graph is used to display the various data recorded (pace, altitude, speed, temperature, calories burned, vertical speed, pressure referred to sea level).

 You can combine several curves on the same graph and thus make detailed analyzes of its performance.
-By selecting a data type, the circuit drawn on the map displays colors representing the values of this data at each point of the course.
+By selecting a data type, the circuit drawn on the map displays colors representing this data’s values at each point of the course.
 We can, therefore, at a glance, assess the highlights of the outing.